Claudio Santis

-Claudio Patricio Santis Torrejón (born 16 October 1992) is a Chilean professional footballer who currently plays for Guatemalan Primera División de Ascenso club Sacachispas.
+Claudio Patricio Santis Torrejón (born 16 October 1992) is a Chilean professional footballer who plays as a goalkeeper for Andorran club Pas de la Casa in the Primera Divisió.

 Club career

 In 2014, Santis was sent on loan to Chilean second division side San Antonio Unido.

 In 2018, he signed for Cedar Stars Academy in the American lower leagues.

-For the 2020 season, he signed for Bolivian top flight club Atlético Palmaflor after struggling with weight issues in Chile.
+For the 2020 season, Santis signed for Bolivian top flight club Atlético Palmaflor after struggling with weight issues in Chile.

+In 2025, Santis moved to Europe and signed with Andorran club Atlètic Amèrica alongside his compatriots Ricardo Escobar and Daniel Mansilla.
+In August of the same year, he switched to Pas de la Casa in the Primera Divisió.

 International career

 Santis represented Chile at under-15 level in the 2007 South American Championship and Chile U20 in the 2011 South American Championship.

-At senior level, he was a substitute in the friendly match against Ukraine on September 7, 2010.
+At senior level, he was a substitute in the friendly match against Ukraine on 7 September 2010.